FUNIKImegane/FunikiSDK/FUN’IKI Open Source Policy.md

 #10.
 Governing Law and Jurisdiction
 10.1 Where the Company has provided Users with a translation of the Japanese language version of the Policy (“Japanese Version”), the Japanese Version and a translation will govern the relationship between Users and the Company.
 In the event of a contradiction between Japanese Version and a translation, the provisions in the Japanese Version shall take precedence over any other translation.
 The Policy shall be governed by the laws of Japan.
 10.2 Any disputes that arise from the Policy or are related to the Policy will be governed primarily under the exclusive jurisdiction of the Tokyo District Court or the Tokyo Summary Court.

+NAMAEMEGANE Inc.
+Prescribed on December 28th, 2015

 # FUN’IKI Open Source Policy(日本語）